robertgluszkiewicz/tasks-app/README.md

-# Tasks App
+## Tasks App

 A full-stack app for tasks managing:
-- Each task has id, name, description, and importance status.
+- each task has id, name, description, and importance status
-- We can create, retrieve, update and delete tasks.
+- create, retrieve, update and delete tasks
-- We can also find tasks by name.
+- find tasks by name

-## Technology stack
+### Technology stack
 - Angular
 - Java
 - Spring Boot